bekinal/bekinal/README.md

 ---

 ### The Basics
 This section covers key labs in Windows security, networking, AWS cloud basics, and Linux system hardening.
 These projects demonstrate my skills in managing and securing IT environments, forming a strong foundation for SOC Analyst roles focused on threat detection and incident response.
+This section is fairly large, so I broke it down into collections for ease of access.

 <details>
   <summary><strong>Lab Collections</strong></summary>